openhab/openhab-addons/addons/binding/org.openhab.binding.rfxcom/README.md

 (N.B. you can get the product and serial strings to use from the output of dmesg, lsusb or by looking in /sys/)

 ### Manual Configuration

-If you have any problems with JD2XX or you don't want to disable FTDI driver on OS X or Linux, you can also configure RFXCOM transceivers/receivers manually.

 To do that via the PaperUI, manually add the generic RFXCOM device named `RFXCOM USB Transceiver`, with the description "This is universal RFXCOM transceiver bridge for manual configuration purposes".
 You will need to specify at least the serial port which has been assigned to the RFXCOM (see notes above).